People With Higher Testosterone More Inclined To Abuse Power And Exploit Others, Study Suggests

 Mead and her colleagues studied 206 men and women.
 Participants were randomly assigned into two separate conditions.
 One group was told they would become the “boss” in a group task.
 Participants in the control condition were told all group members would have equal control.

-People with higher testosterone were more likely to agree with statements such as “There is nothing wrong with occasionally taking credit for one of your subordinates’ ideas,” but those with low testosterone were not.
+People with higher testosterone were more likely to agree with statements such as, “There is nothing wrong with occasionally taking credit for one of your subordinates’ ideas,” but those with low testosterone were not.
 In short, those with low and average testosterone did not evolve into narcissists when given social power, but those with high testosterone did.

 Mead explained the results.